-Three sets of parents challenged the policy: Tamer Mahmoud and Enas Barakat, a Muslim couple; Jeff and Svitlana Roman, members of the Roman Catholic and Ukrainian Orthodox faiths, respectively; and Catholic parents Chris and Melissa Persak.
+Three sets of parents filed suit to challenge the policy: Tamer Mahmoud and Enas Barakat, a Muslim couple; Jeff and Svitlana Roman, members of the Roman Catholic and Ukrainian Orthodox faiths, respectively; and Catholic parents Chris and Melissa Persak.
 Id. at 274.
-The parents argued that under Wisconsin v.
-Yoder, 406 U.S. 205 (1972), strict scrutiny should apply to the MCPS decision to eliminate the opt-out provision.
+They maintained that under Wisconsin v.
+Yoder, 406 U.S. 205 (1972), strict scrutiny should apply to the MCPS decision to deny the right to opt out.
 Mahmoud I at 288.

-The district court ruled that Yoder was "inexorably linked to the Amish community's unique religious beliefs and practices," thus has no application to any others.
+The district court ruled that Yoder was "inexorably linked to the Amish community's unique religious beliefs and practices" and has no application to other religions.
 Id. at 294.
-The court believed that the plaintiffs had not demonstrated that their children would be coerced to change their beliefs, so there was no substantial burden on their free exercise of religion.
+The court ruled that the plaintiffs had not proven that the schools would coerce the children to change their beliefs, so there was no substantial burden on the free exercise of religion.
 Id. at 301.

-The district court also believed that Yoder does not explicitly declare a parent's interest in the religious upbringing of their children to constitute a fundamental right, for purposes of substantive due process.
+The district court also found that, for substantive due process purposes, Yoder does not explicitly hold a parent's interest in the religious upbringing of their children to be a fundamental right.
 Id. at 304.
-The court declared that the elimination of the opt-out provision need pass only rational basis review and that it did so.
+Thus, the elimination of the opt-out provision need pass only rational basis review and the court ruled that it did so.
 Id. at 306.
-Accordingly, the court denied the parents' request for injunctive relief.
+Accordingly, the court denied injunctive relief.
 Id. at 307.

 The Fourth Circuit affirmed over a strong dissent.
-The Court of Appeals ruled that "to show a cognizable burden, the parents must show that the absence of an opt-out opportunity coerces them or their children to believe or act contrary to their religious views."
+The Court of Appeals ruled that "to show a cognizable burden, the Parents must show that the absence of an opt-out opportunity coerces them or their children to believe or act contrary to their religious views."
 Mahmoud v.
 McKnight, 102 F.4th 191, 208 (4th Cir.
 2024) ("Mahmoud II").
-The Fourth Circuit agreed with the district court that there was no coercion (id. at 209), and it endorsed the district court's limiting construction of Yoder (id. at 211).
-The court also held that the parents could not show likelihood of success on either their free exercise challenge or substantive due process claim.
+As the district court had, the Fourth Circuit decided there was no coercion (id. at 209), and it ratified the district court's limited reading of Yoder (id. at 211).
+The court ruled that the plaintiffs could not show likelihood of success on either their free exercise challenge or substantive due process claim.
 Id. at 216-217.

-In dissent, Judge Quattlebaum concluded that the MCPS decision "burdened these parents' right to exercise their religion and direct the religious upbringing of their children by putting them to the choice of either compromising their religious beliefs or foregoing a public education for their children."
-Id. at 218.
+Judge Quattlebaum concluded in dissent that the schools' decision "burdened these parents' right to exercise their religion and direct the religious upbringing of their children by putting them to the choice of either compromising their religious beliefs or foregoing a public education for their children."
+Id. at 218 (Quattlebaum, J., dissenting).